 Section 106 affordable homes remain unsold, meaning that household that need them cannot by housed

-Developers consider London a too challenging market and gradually withdraw from it, leading to fewer market housing starts and, consequently, fewer Section 106 homes.
+Developers consider London a too challenging market and gradually withdraw from it, leading to fewer market housing starts and, consequently, fewer section 106 homes.

 To mitigate against these risks the GLA should continue its market monitoring efforts and be prepared to intervene more forcefully if needed.